BoilWP/WordPress-Plugin-Boilerplate/wordpress-plugin-boilerplate/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is where you craft a short, punchy description of your plugin
+This is where you craft a short, punchy description of your plugin.

 == Description ==